 I haven’t enjoyed an album so much in a long time.
 In fact my only complaint is that it’s too short and left me wanting more.
 There were no duff tracks, just lyrical pop gems in my opinion.
 I liked the strong Feminist streak through the album and the songs that dealt with mental illness that Halsey herself has experience of.
 My highlights are ‘Ghost’ an upbeat but melancholy search for love and ‘Haunting’ which pleads with a lover to stay, even if the relationship is over.
 ‘Control’ brings up questions of mental health and inner turmoil in disturbing fashion.
 I can imagine listening to this when writing something with well-defined female characters, perhaps in the Young Adult arena.

-One of the main things I wanted to do when I visited London, was go on a tour of The British Library.
 I booked the tickets beforehand to make sure we had a place but being a Tuesday morning there were only six of us on the tour anyway.

 We started the tour with a trip outside to see the building and learn some interesting facts.

-The building was designed in 1960s by Colin St John Wilson but due to delays and relocations, that design bares little resemblance to what was actually built.
+The building was designed in the 1960s by Colin St John Wilson but due to delays and relocations, that design bares little resemblance to what was actually built.

 It was meant to be built near to the British Museum where the library was first kept.
 In the end that wasn’t possible so it wound up across the city near to St Pancras Station.

 The foundation stone was laid in 1982 and the building opened in 1997.
 The project went wildly over-budget until the government cut off funding at which point it just stopped being built, with unfinished bits left, well, unfinished.

 Below the library is the basement which goes down eight storeys and stores most of the libraries books.
 The film “Alien” was shot there whilst it was being built.
 We didn’t get to go down there but hopefully, no alien’s got left behind after they finished!